Skip to content

 How long is a typical match in each game?

-In our test sessions, League of Legends games wrapped up faster from queue to victory screen than Dota 2 games did.
+League of Legends games typically wrap up faster from queue to victory screen than Dota 2 games do.
 League’s snowball mechanics around Baron and Elder Dragon create faster closeouts.
 Dota 2’s buyback rule and stash flexibility produce more comeback scenarios that drag matches past the 45-minute mark.

 Can the same player be competitive in both games?